 Research keeps indicating that flavours are essential in encouraging smokers to switch from cigarettes to the safer alternatives.

 One of the restrictions being proposed is a nationwide ban on flavoured vaping products with Trump confirming this, during an oval office meeting at the White House.
-“The Trump Administration is making it clear that we intend to clear the market of flavored e-cigarettes to reverse the deeply concerning epidemic of youth e-cigarette use that is impacting children, families, schools and communities,” said Azar said in a statement.
+“The Trump Administration is making it clear that we intend to clear the market of flavored e-cigarettes to reverse the deeply concerning epidemic of youth e-cigarette use that is impacting children, families, schools and communities,” said Azar in a statement.

 “We will not stand idly by as these products become an on-ramp to combustible cigarettes or nicotine addiction for a generation of youth,” he added.